mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 Staff agreements are conditioned upon the country/region of residence noted in a staff member's contract.
 Location change requests should be discussed with HR and your MLT member.
 Staff must receive written approval from the Company prior to a country/region relocation.

-## Lever

-Lever is our Applicant Tracking System \(ATS\).
-It is where our Recruiters, Recruiting Coordinators, and Hiring Managers organize open roles, track a candidate’s progress throughout the recruiting process, collect feedback, and record data.
-It is important that all candidates, interviews, and feedback are recorded accurately in Lever because all of our data and insights are pulled from Lever.
-Without accurate data in Lever, we aren’t able to iterate on the process to deliver a better hiring experience for candidates, hiring managers, and the business overall.

-All conversations about candidate feedback, referrals, or compensation are considered confidential and need to be discussed in Lever, and not in Mattermost.

-Hiring Managers and interviewers commit to submitting feedback in Lever within 12 hours of the interview.

-## As Appropriate Interviews \("AA"s\)

-To ensure the quality bar and culture of Mattermost is strong and rising, an "As Appropriate" interview is required with a senior, tenured Mattermost staff member for any candidate before an offer can be extended.

-Typically the AA is the last person on the interview loop and scheduled in advance and cancelled if the candidate doesn't get through the loop-- i.e. an AA interview should not slow down the interview process.

-The following list of people are approved as As Appropriate interviewers \(aka "AA"s\):

-* Ian Tien, CEO and co-founder
-* Corey Hulen, CTO and co-founder

-Each AA interviewer should have at least 3 reserved slots per week available for AA interviews, ideally in different timezone ranges, providing capacity for 12 new hires per month per AA.

-### Checklist for As Appropriate Interview

-24 hours before an [AA interview](recruiting.md#as-appropriate-interviews-aa-s), the candidate's Lever profile should include:

-* Hire/No Hire feedback from everyone on the interview loop.
-* Attachments of any work artifacts produced during the interview loop.
-* Any open questions from interviewers that have not been covered.
-* Notes on any backchannel references completed.
-For any confidential feedback please use **SECRET NOTE** with mention to the AA and leave out the name of the source.